eyad-mansour/ssh/README.md

 ssh working fine now

-this is form the main
+this is from the main